 - 1. Create a meaningful title for the session to be listed in the program schedule. - 2.
-Verify the primary and secondary thread. - 3.
-Only include papers that are rated parallel and parallel+ in parallel sessions.
+Verify the content of the session is consistent with the Thread marked primary for the session. - 3.
+Only include work that is rated parallel and parallel+ in parallel sessions.
 The role of the interactive+ classification is to allow the PCs to complete a session in case of withdrawal from an author in a parallel session.
-As such, interactive+ submissions should be of enough quality to be in a parallel session but are probably not there due to a lack of fit. - 4.
-Ensure that all parallel and parallel+ papers are included in a parallel session. - 5.
+Ensure that all parallel and parallel+ papers are included in a parallel session. - 4.
 All parallel sessions should include three submissions.